VictorGrosset/emc-rf-calculator/README.md

 # emc-rf-calculator
 This is a personnal project which aims to help me work faster in electromagnetic compatibility job.
-The Readme will be updated a bit later

 ### It should contain:
   - Linear / Logarithm conversions